Movies: Escape or Compass?

 "You’ll be swell, you’ll be great, gonna have the whole world on a plate!”

-My mom belted that out with a conviction only mothers and Broadway stars can muster, usually while vacuuming or washing dishes.
+My mother used to belt that out with a conviction only mothers and Broadway stars can muster, usually while vacuuming or washing dishes.
 Our old record player crackled out Merman, Streisand, Garland; iconic women whose voices could fill your world with optimism.
-And damn if I didn’t buy every word.

-Back then, movies, music, and musicals were (to me at least) as convincing as religion.
 I can’t pinpoint exactly the first time I ever saw The Wizard of Oz, but I remember the ritual vividly.
-That once-a-year event: popcorn in a bowl bigger than my head, Mom ceremoniously wheeling the TV into my bedroom.
+That once-a-year event: popcorn in a bowl bigger than my head, my mother ceremoniously wheeling the TV into my bedroom.

 And when Dorothy stepped out of Kansas and into Technicolor?
 Sigh.
 That was the moment I fell in love with movies.